NatoNathan/asr-mute-example/README.md

 # ASR Mute Example

-This is a Example of how to use NCCO to enable ASR (Automated speech recognition) to mute a conversation participants by saying "mute me".
+This is a Example of how to use NCCO to enable ASR (Automated speech recognition) to mute a conversation's participants by saying "mute me".

 ## Usage